Second Crusade: Papal bull and French plans

+Upon hearing of the Fall of Edessa, Louis VII of France was already preparing a crusade of his own, independent of Pope Eugene III’s bull, and it appears that Louis may have at first ignored his papal bull completely.
+It is possible that the embassies from the east had visited Louis as well.
+Louis was obsessed with a sin he committed in a military campaign he undertook earlier in Champagne and was planning a pilgrimage to the Holy Land to make up for it.
+However, in consultation with the preacher Bernard of Clairvaux, Louis eventually sought Eugene’s blessing, and Louis' crusade enjoyed full papal support.

+On 1 December Pope Eugene III issued a bull requesting that Louis and all faithful French Christians mount a crusade to rescue the remaining States.
+Louis and his wife Eleanor of Aquitaine were at Bourges when the message arrived, and Louis responded enthusiastically on Christmas Day that he would lead a crusade.
+Noting a lack of enthusiasm among the French nobility, Louis postponed further action till Easter 1146.
+Final planning took place at Saint-Denis over Easter that year, at which Pope Eugene attended.
+Louis delegated administration of his kingdom to Eugene, who appointed Abbot Suger and Ralph I of Vermandois as co-regents.

 Saint Bernard of Clairvaux

 The Pope commissioned French abbot Bernard of Clairvaux to preach the Second Crusade, and granted the same indulgences for it which Pope Urban II had accorded to the First Crusade.
 A parliament was convoked at Vezelay in Burgundy in 1146, and Bernard preached before the assembly on 31 March.
 Louis VII of France, his wife, Eleanor of Aquitaine, and the princes and lords present prostrated themselves at the feet of Bernard to receive the pilgrims' cross.
 Bernard then passed into Germany, and the reported miracles which multiplied almost at his every step undoubtedly contributed to the success of his mission.
 At Speyer, Conrad III of Germany and his nephew, later Holy Roman Emperor Frederick Barbarossa, received the cross from the hand of Bernard.
 Pope Eugene came in person to France to encourage the enterprise.

 For all his overmastering zeal, Bernard was by nature neither a bigot nor a persecutor.
 As in the First Crusade, the preaching inadvertently led to attacks on Jews; a fanatical French monk named Rudolf was apparently inspiring massacres of Jews in the Rhineland, Cologne, Mainz, Worms and Speyer, with Rudolf claiming Jews were not contributing financially to the rescue of the Holy Land.
-Bernard; Arnold I, the Archbishop of Cologne; and Henry I, the Archbishop of Mainz, were vehemently opposed to these attacks, and so Bernard traveled from Flanders to Germany to deal with the problem and quiet the mobs.
+Bernard; Arnold I, the Archbishop of Cologne; and Henry I, the Archbishop of Mainz, were vehemently opposed to these attacks, and so Bernard travelled from Flanders to Germany to deal with the problem and quieten the mobs.
 Bernard then found Rudolf in Mainz and was able to silence him, returning him to his monastery.